 The companion pass holder can add his/her companion to nearly any reservation in the pass holder’s name.

-Can you add your Southwest companion if you bought your ticket using Rapid Rewards points?
-Yes.
+Can you add your Southwest companion if you bought your ticket using your Rapid Rewards points?

-One example that comes to mind when it would not be possible to add a companion is this: You can not daisy-chain companions.
-That is to say this: Let’s imagine Bob earned 110,000 Rapid Rewards points and earns a companion pass.
+One example of a situation in which it would not be possible to add a companion is this: You can not daisy-chain companions.
+That is to say this: Let’s imagine Bob earned 125,000 Rapid Rewards points and earns a companion pass.
 He designates Shelly as his companion.
-Shelly also earns 110,000 Rapid Rewards points in a year and she earns a companion pass of her own.
+Shelly also earns 125,000 Rapid Rewards points in a year and she earns a companion pass of her own.
 She designates Billy Jean as her companion.
 Bob buys a ticket.
 He adds his companion, Shelly.
 Shelly can not add Billy Jean to the reservation.